Todd Alquist: Season 5

 Todd is the nephew of Jack Welker, a member of the Aryan Brotherhood.
 Todd is introduced as an employee of Vamonos Pest, a pest control company used by Walter White, Jesse Pinkman, and Mike Ehrmantraut as cover for their new methamphetamine production operation.
 Todd demonstrates initiative and discretion, quickly earning Walter's approval.
 He assists in setting up the equipment during cooks and follows orders without question.

 When Lydia Rodarte-Quayle informs the group that their methylamine supply is being tracked, she suggests hijacking a freight train carrying the chemical.
 Todd participates in the heist alongside Walter, Jesse, and Mike.
 Although the operation is successful, Todd shoots and kills a young boy, Drew Sharp, who witnesses the heist.
 Jesse is horrified, while Todd is indifferent.
 Mike and Jesse decide to leave the business, but Walter continues, keeping Todd on as his assistant.
 Todd begins to learn how to cook meth under Walter's guidance.
 Although he is unable to match Walter's product quality, he manages a respectable purity level.
 Todd introduces Walter to his uncle Jack.
 Jack and his men murder ten imprisoned associates of Mike in a coordinated attack to protect Walter from investigation.
 Todd and Walter work together for several months.
 After Walter retires, Todd works for meth distributor Declan, but is soon fired.
 Lydia meets with Declan, requesting either a raise in the quality of the meth or the rehiring of Todd, both of which Declan refuses.
-On Lydia's orders, Jack and his gang, including Todd, shoot Declan and his crew dead and steal their lab equipment.
+On Lydia's orders, Jack and his gang, including Todd, shoot and kill Declan and his crew and then steal their lab equipment.

 Todd continues cooking meth under the gang's supervision.
 Lydia hires the gang to maintain production for her distribution network, but Todd struggles to maintain the blue meth that she wants.
 When Jesse is captured after the gang murders DEA agents Hank Schrader and Steve Gomez, Todd suggests keeping Jesse alive to improve the meth quality, despite Walter's request to kill him.
 Jesse is then held in captivity and forced to cook under threat.
 When Todd learns that Walter's wife Skyler White is under investigation by the police, he and two members of the gang threaten her into not giving information about Lydia on her orders.
 Todd develops an unsettling interest in Lydia and attempts to impress her with his professionalism and loyalty.
 He remains polite and soft-spoken while participating in increasingly violent acts, including the execution of Andrea Cantillo, Jesse's ex-girlfriend, as punishment for Jesse's attempted escape.
 Todd tortures Jesse while he is held in captivity.
 Todd is ultimately killed by Jesse during a confrontation at Jack's compound, where Jesse strangles him with a chain.
 Todd's death marks the end of the white supremacist gang's operation and Jesse's captivity.